 Other Ingredients

-- 2 tablespoons | 30 ml olive oil
+- 2 tablespoons olive oil (30ml)

 - 2 large boneless, skinless chicken breasts cut in half length wise

-- 1 cup | 200 grams white rice, uncooked
+- 1 cup long grain white rice, uncooked (200g)

-- 2 tablespoons | 30 ml lemon juice
+- 2 tablespoons lemon juice (30ml)

-- cilantro or parsley for topping
+- fresh parsley for topping

 Instructions

-- Add all of the spices to a small bowl and whisk to combine.
-Set aside two tablespoons of the spice blend for rubbing on the chicken and the remaining spice blend for cooking with the rice.
+- Mix the spice blend together in a small bowl.
+Set aside two tablespoons for the chicken breast and use the rest for the rice.

 Notes